Umeshexe/Blueberry/README.md

 # Project Blueberry
-Self-proprieatary Agentic AI at your ease
+Self-proprieatary Agentic AI at your ease!